 Upon infection, viruses must transport their genomes into cells and produce progeny, often under a strict time deadline.
 We study how the viral proteins interact with with each other and with host cell proteins to efficiently accomplish these processes.

-Director, Graduate Program in Immunobiology, Professor, BIO5 Institute, Professor, Cancer Biology - GIDP, Professor, Cellular and Molecular Medicine, Professor, Genetics - GIDP, Professor, Immunobiology, Professor, Molecular and Cellular Biology
+Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Cancer Biology - GIDP, Professor, Cellular and Molecular Medicine, Professor, Genetics - GIDP, Professor, Immunobiology, Professor, Molecular and Cellular Biology

 Dr. Goodrum's long-standing research focus is to understand the molecular virus-host interactions important to human cytomegalovirus (CMV) latency and persistence in the host.
 She has focused on identifying viral and host determinants mediating the switch between latent and replicative states.
 The goal of her research program is to define the mechanistic underpinnings of HCMV latency and reactivation to lay the foundation for clinical interventions to control CMV disease in all settings.

-Associate Professor, BIO5 Institute, Associate Professor, Chemistry and Biochemistry-Sci
+Associate Professor, BIO5 Institute, Associate Professor, Chemistry and Biochemistry-Sci, Member of the Graduate Faculty

 All viruses hijack host cell machinery to facilitate their replication.
 My lab investigates how the production of infectious viral progeny relies on host metabolism.
 Our overall goal is to guide the development of novel antiviral therapies using information regarding how viruses hijack host metabolism.